MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/custom-capabilities-for-universal-windows-platform-apps.md

         store page

-2. Microsoft then validates the Capability Owner and the intention of the custom capability.
+2. Microsoft then validates the Capability Owner and the intention of the Custom Capability.

-3. Once approved, the SCCD recives a unique custom capability string name in the format **CompanyName.capabilityName\_PublisherID**  that is recorded and emailed back to the Capability Owner
+3. Once approved, the SCCD recives a unique Custom Capability string name in the format **CompanyName.capabilityName\_PublisherID**  that is recorded and emailed back to the Capability Owner

 ## Authoring and Signing an SCCD as a Capability Owner

-After being given the information from an app developer from a request for access to a custom capability, it is up to the Capability Owner whether the app developer should get granted this Capability.
+After being given the information from an app developer from a request for access to a Custom Capability, it is up to the Capability Owner whether the app developer should get granted this Capability.
 A Capability owner must make sure that the certificate hash provided by app developer can be trusted.